venovako/libpvn/README.md

 Include the `pvn.h` header file in your C/C++ sources where needed and link with the `libpvn.a` static library, as shown in `GNUmakefile`.
 There are no mutable global/static variables present, but some static constant lookup tables are used.
 The functions can safely be called from multiple threads on *unrelated* data without locking.
-You might wish to tune the compiler flags to match yours, especially if you are building a static executable and/or not using OpenMP.
+You might wish to tune the compiler flags to match yours, especially if you are building a static executable and/or using OpenMP.

 Fortran (column-major) array order is assumed for the functions that operate on matrices.